-NCF supports non-profit international centers in Thailand, Turkey, Kenya, and Ghana that provide Christian counsel, guidance, and education to missionaries, cross-cultural workers, and non-government organization workers and their families.
+NCF supports non-profit international centers in Thailand, Turkey, and Kenya that provide Christian counsel, guidance, and education to missionaries, cross-cultural workers, and non-government organization workers and their families.

 NCF’s vision to creatively and intentionally care well for pastors and missionaries began with Dr. Clyde Narramore in the 1960s.
 Dr. Bruce and Kathy Narramore and many others who have served with NCF have carried that vision further.

 Sadly, far too many missionaries receive little or no member care, that is, “pastoral care and personal development…for their nurture and development over the course of the life span as cross-cultural workers” (WEC).
 The “ongoing preparation, equipping, and empowering of missionaries for effective and sustainable life, ministry, and work” (WEA Global Member Care Network) with investment of resources by churches and agencies is often minimal or lacking completely.

 NCF leaders recognized this acute need and acted on it.
 In 2004, NCF helped to develop and establish Cornerstone Counseling Center in Chiang Mai, Thailand.
 Now known as Cornerstone Counseling Foundation, NCF continues to support this dynamic ministry serving Christian cross-cultural workers in Southeast Asia and beyond, and the people of Thailand.

 In 2014, Olive Tree Counseling Center was established in Antalya, Turkey.
 With NCF’s support in the vision and planning, Olive Tree Counseling Center is thriving as a site of hope and healing for Kingdom workers throughout Eurasia.